microse-rpc/microse-node/README.md

 `microse/client` sub-module, which is designed to be run in standalone Node.js programs or even web apps.
 The client will not actually load any modules since there are no such files, instead, it just map the module names so you can use them as usual.

-To create a standalone client, use the following code:
+In the following example, we assume that `app.services.user` service is served by a Python program, and we can use it in our Node.js program as usual.

 ```ts
 import { ModuleProxyApp } from "microse/client";